PrairieLearn/PrairieLearn/docs/elements.md

 Because of the way that elements are rendered in PrairieLearn, templates should only contain other decorative elements.
 In particular, **elements that accept and/or grade student input used within this element will not work correctly.** When rendering a template, all entries from `data["params"]` are included as available variables and may be used when the template is rendered.
 Each instance of the `pl-template` element also has a unique `uuid` variable available for rendering.
 Templates may also be used within other templates.

+_Note:_ The id `#` CSS selector does _not_ work for ids that start with a number, so using uuids for this must start with a letter.

 #### Example implementations

 - [element/template]